- Published: 14.03.2019.

 Information concerning the future relations between the United Kingdom and the European Union

 Residence, driving licences and border checks on persons at the EU external borderPhoto: illustration

 Residence registration is very important in the case of any scenario for the future relations between the European Union and the UK.

 Therefore, all UK citizens and their family members residing in the Republic of Croatia are strongly recommended to register their residence/apply for a residence card as a family member.

-Once applicants complete the registration of temporary residence in line with the provisions of the Aliens Act (OG, 130/11, 74/13, 69/17 and 46/18), they will be immediately issued with a Registration Certificate (“Potvrda o prijavi privremenog boravka”) in a paper form, free of charge.
+Once applicants complete the registration of temporary residence in line with the provisions of the Act on EEA nationals and their family members (OG, 66/2019) they will be immediately issued with a Registration Certificate (“Potvrda o prijavi privremenog boravka”) in a paper form, free of charge.

 If they wish, they can apply for a residence card (for which the administrative fee is to be paid in the amount of HRK 79.50).